remix-run/remix-website/data/posts/remix-vs-next.md

 This infrastructure is more work than going with SSG, but as we've seen in this article, it scales to any size product catalog, any kind of UI (the search page) and actually gets faster than SSG with more users (we can cache common search queries).
 You're also not coupled to a specific host, and barely coupled to a framework.

 Additionally, we think loading data in only one way, on the server, leads to cleaner abstractions.

-Finally, building the Next.js app for a shopify store with just 250 products takes [TODO:] minutes, and that just keeps growing with your catalog.
-Running the Remix build takes three seconds.

 > What about empty caches hits?